Where can I buy LGBT inspired facemasks?

-Mandatory face coverings might become a thing across the UK – it’s already a requirement on public transport and in Scotland, you must wear a covering when shopping.
+Mandatory face coverings are going to become a thing across the UK – it’s already a requirement on public transport and in Scotland, you must wear a covering when shopping.
 As lockdown restrictions continue to be eased, and we’re all able to open up our social bubbles, it seems that face coverings are one of the ways we’re being told that can reduce coronavirus infections.

 Although it’s important to remember that wearing a face mask doesn’t necessarily stop you for catching the virus, but does help reduce the spread of the virus.